nainar/nainadotapp/pages/p/podcast-3.md

 ## Episode 3

 I started a podcast, just in case you missed the news!
+Yes, I will keep harping on this point!

 It's called "The Nano Bookcast" and you can find the public page on Anchor: https://anchor.fm/naina-raisinghani.